Miss South Africa 2017: Public Voting

 Boipelo managed to secure 2nd-runner up, and Priyeshka made the Top 5 despite being snubbed by the South African public vote.
 Hot press favourite, Shelbe failed to make the first live cut.

-Winner and runners-up
+Results

+Placements

 ∞ Nel-Peters won Miss Universe 2017.
 Due to protocol, Nel-Peters resigned her title as Miss South Africa 2017, and the 1st Princess, Adè van Heerden, replaced her as Miss South Africa.